sacredheartsc/selfhosted/roles/archive_server/README.md

 ### Plugins

-For hosts that don't support rsync, such as network equipment, the _archiver_ provides a plugin-based method of retrieving files.
+For hosts that don't support `rsync`, such as network equipment, the _archiver_ provides a plugin-based method of retrieving files.
 A plugin is just an executable file in the [plugin directory](files/usr/local/libexec/archiver/) that takes a target hostname as the first argument (you can also pass additional